What is the one thing that successful startup founders have that struggling startups fail to implement?

 Your personal branding statement should highlight what it is you help your target audience achieve and how you provide that solution.
 Your individual mission statement is not something as simple as “I invent things” or “I’m the founder of a startup.”
 It follows the formula: Your Action + Your Target Client = Your Solution.

-When you get to the pitching stage of your startup, you look for opportunities to present your company, right?
+When you get to the pitching stage of your startup, you look for opportunities to present your company and its potential, right?
 You might look for ways to connect with angel investors online or you might join a startup accelerator.

 One way to position yourself as an expert before you even get to this stage is to cultivate your sphere of influence through your personal brand.
-You can do this by engaging online.
+You can do this by engaging online with other influencers or people who are at the same stage as you.
 This step is vital (and time-consuming) to building your online reputation.
 You need to be liking, commenting, and sharing posts by your target audience and by other startups.
+Engagement is the key to creating lasting and powerful connections that will help to boost your business.

 Once you have solidified your influence, you should start applying to conventions as a guest speaker.
 If you’ve worked with a personal branding strategist and have a presence with a decent-sized audience, you may even have industry conventions asking you to speak at their event.

-However, if you have a winning personal brand, it speaks for itself.
-As I said earlier, investors and venture capitalists fund the founders of a startup because they believe in them.
+If you have a winning personal brand, it speaks for itself.
+As I said earlier, investors and venture capitalists fund the founders of a startup because they believe in them and they like you as a person.
 If an investor can’t even find a website about the founder of a potentially interesting startup idea, they won’t be coming to you.
 Wouldn’t you rather it be the other way around?

 You should define your startup, not the other way around.
-Your personal brand and your startup brand should complement each other in a way that makes people believe in what you’re selling.
+Your personal brand and your startup brand should complement each other in a way that makes people believe in what you’re selling and that you have what it takes to grow your business.
+If you promise them something amazing when they purchase your product or service, you need to live up to their expectations.
+If you don’t already have your personal brand established, meeting your consumer’s expectations is a lot harder.

 Truth be told, developing your personal brand is hard work.
 It’s 50% quantity and 50% quality.
 You really shouldn’t favor one over the other.
 Grainy selfies and pictures of your dinner with bad lighting won’t capture anyone’s attention on Instagram.
 And if you’re only posting one day a week, you can forget about those press opportunities.